kevinwjin/kevinwjin.github.io/_pages/contact.md

 author_profile: true
 ---

 Reach me via any of these methods.
-I will return your inquiry as quickly as I can to the best of my abilities (i.e. within 48 hours).
+I will return your inquiry as quickly as I can (i.e. within 48 hours).
 You can also try my legacy contact methods, but please note that I may not have access to them anymore.

 ## Current contact methods